 In 1913, Cecil B. DeMille and Jesse Lasky leased a barn with studio facilities on the southeast corner of Selma and Vine Streets.
 The location soon became known as Lasky-DeMille Barn and is now home to the Hollywood Heritage Museum.

-The Charlie Chaplin Studios, on the northeast corner of La Brea and De Longpre Avenues was built in 1917 and the following year, Sid Grauman’s “Million Dollar Theatre” began to entertain the public.
+The Charlie Chaplin Studios, on the northeast corner of La Brea and De Longpre Avenues, was built in 1917.
+Sid Grauman’s “Million Dollar Theatre” began entertaining the public the following year.

-Erected in 1923, the famous Hollywood sign originally read “Hollywoodland” advertising a new housing development in the hills above town.
-In the beginning the Hollywoodland sign was lit up at night by thousands of light bulbs that were maintained by a man who lived in cabin behind one of the L’s.
+Erected in 1923, the famous Hollywood sign originally read “Hollywoodland,” advertising a new housing development in the hills above town.
+In the beginning, the Hollywoodland sign was lit up at night by thousands of light bulbs maintained by a man who lived in a cabin behind one of the L’s.
 The sign, located near the top of Mount Lee, is now a registered trademark.

-The first Academy Awards presentation ceremony took place on May 16, 1929 during a banquet held in the Blossom Room of the Hollywood Roosevelt Hotel on Hollywood Boulevard.
-Tickets were $10.00 and there were 250 people in attendance.
+The first Academy Awards presentation ceremony occurred on May 16, 1929, during a banquet held in the Hollywood Roosevelt Hotel Blossom Room on Hollywood Boulevard.
+Tickets were $10.00, and there were 250 people in attendance.

-From about 1930, five major “Hollywood” movie studios from all over the Los Angeles area, Paramount, RKO, 20th Century Fox, Metro-Goldwyn-Mayer and Warner Bros., owned large, grand theaters throughout the country for the exhibition of their movies.
-The period between the years 1927 (the end of the silent era) to 1948 was considered the “Golden Age of Hollywood.”
+From about 1930, five major “Hollywood” movie studios from all over the Los Angeles area, Paramount, RKO, 20th Century Fox, Metro-Goldwyn-Mayer, and Warner Bros., owned large, grand theaters throughout the country for the exhibition of their movies.
+The period between 1927 (the end of the silent era) to 1948 was considered the “Golden Age of Hollywood.”
 However, this ended in a landmark 1948 court decision, where the Supreme Court ruled that movie studios could not own theaters where only their own movies were shown.
-By the mid-1950s, when television proved a profitable enterprise that was here to stay, movie studios began to be used for the television production as well.
+By the mid-1950s, when television proved a profitable enterprise that was here to stay, movie studios also began to be used for television productions.

 On January 22, 1947, the first commercial TV station west of the Mississippi River, KTLA, began operating in Hollywood.
 In December of the same year, the first Hollywood movie production was made for TV called The Public Prosecutor.
 In the 1950s, music recording studios and offices began moving into Hollywood.
 The famous Capitol Records building on Vine Street, just north of Hollywood Boulevard, was built in 1956.
 Its unique circular design looks a little like a stack of old 45rpm vinyl records.

-The Hollywood Walk of Fame was created in 1958 and the first star was placed in 1960 as a tribute to artists working in the entertainment industry.
-Honorees receive a star based on career and lifetime achievements in motion pictures, live theatre, radio, television, and/or music, as well as their charitable and civic contributions.
+The Hollywood Walk of Fame was created in 1958, and the first star was placed in 1960 as a tribute to artists working in the entertainment industry.
+Honorees receive a star based on career and lifetime achievements in motion pictures, live theatre, radio, television, or music, as well as their charitable and civic contributions.